 - Queen Elizabeth Olympic Park could attract more than 9million visitors per year from across London, the UK and abroad from 2016.

 - Over 22 miles of interlinking pathways, waterways and cycle paths.

 - 252 acres (102 hectares) of open space.

 - 6.5 kms of rivers and canals running through the Park

-- 111 acres (45 hectares) of biodiverse wildlife habitat on the Olympic Park, including reedbeds, grasslands, ponds and woodlands, with 525 bird boxes and 150 bat boxes.
+- 111 acres (45 hectares) of biodiverse wildlife habitat on the Park, including reedbeds, grasslands, ponds and woodlands, with 525 bird boxes and 150 bat boxes.

 Click here to see a flythrough video of the Park.

 For more information about Queen Elizabeth Olympic Park visit http://queenelizabetholympicpark.co.uk/

 To arrange a media interview or receive more information about legacy plans email email@example.com or call 0203 288 1777

 * Affordable housing includes both homes rented by Local Authorities, homes rented by not for profit organisations and homes offered to specific households to buy.
 The cost of affordable homes is determined with regard to local incomes and local house prices.
 Rents are determined by the national rent regime.
 The definition does not exclude homes provided by private sector bodies or provided without grant funding.